Readit News logoReadit News

 We should extend this concept of constant automatic optimization to all aspects of everyday life- for example your workplace location should physically relocate each day to an optimal location based on where each person coming in that day lives.
 An algorithm should tell you where to put away the dishes in your kitchen based on a constantly changing optimization algorithm, so that your dinner plates are in a different cabinet each day.
 Language itself should be radically redesigned daily to keep it optimal, with changelogs pushed out to be learned and memorized each morning before communicating with anyone.

-inetknght · 9 months ago
+inetknght · a year ago

 A good part is that it will do nothing to improve security and will actively harm peoples' ability to type things correctly, and the best part is when it makes its way into scientific literature and algorithms.
 Good luck reproducing that which was entered incorrectly!

-all2 · 9 months ago
+all2 · a year ago

 There were, for awhile, some security systems had on-screen keyboards that would change layout on every key press.

-stoneman24 · 9 months ago
+stoneman24 · a year ago

 I think that this is an attempt to stop the “clean key” problem.
 Security system keypads (especially outdoor ones) tend not to be cleaned, so as time passes, it is easy to spot the dirty keys.
 Dirty keys are not being pressed and are therefore not in the passcode.